backstage/backstage/docs/permission/overview.md

 If you are a Backstage integrator, see the permission framework [documentation for adopters](./adopters/index.md).

-If you are a plugin author, see the permission framework [docuemtnation for plugin authors](./plugin-authors/index.md).
+If you are a plugin author, see the permission framework [documentation for plugin authors](./plugin-authors/index.md).